berkeleybop/berkeleybop.github.io/best_practice.md

        - make it pandas-friendly
        - meaningful column names
        - SSSOM is an exemplar
+       - understand TidyData and Codd's normal forms and when to use them
    - hand-author YAML over JSON (+ follow schema)
    - Use JSON-LD / YAML-LD as appropriate
        - understand JSON-LD contexts